whutddk/RiftCore/README.md

 --------------------------------------------

-RiftCore is an 9-stage, multi-issue, out of order 64-bits RISC-V Core, which supports RV64IMC.
+RiftCore is a 9-stage, multi-issue, out of order 64-bits RISC-V Core, which supports RV64IMC.

 ![architecture](./doc/riftCore%20micro-architecture.png)